 Tamale is well connected to Accra having daily flights between the two cities.
-You need to book your flight to Accra.
-The domestic flight from Accra to Tamale will be booked by our in-country program coordinator.
-The charges for the domestic flight can be paid by you when you are in Ghana.
+You need to book your flight to Accra and the connecting flight thereon from Accra to Tamale.
+Please get in touch with your program manager for more details.

 The recommended vaccinations for volunteers traveling to Ghana are as follows:

 Hepatitis A and B

 Ghana is a safe and stable country with relatively low crime levels compared to other West African countries.
 You’ll meet some of the friendliest people in Ghana and their culture is a fascinating blend of traditional and modern.

 However, as in any country around the world, you need to take certain precautions for safety.
 You will be given safety precautions and instructions by your coordinator during the orientation.

 Connect with Past Volunteers

 To read alumni interviews from past participants, visit ?the Meet a Volunteer section on our website.